MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

 <a name="HOLTitle"></a>
-# Manage Windows Azure Storage #
+# Manage Microsoft Azure Storage #

 ---
 <a name="Overview"></a>
 ## Overview ##

-Windows Azure Storage is designed for cost-effectively storing and retrieving large volumes of data while providing ease of access and durability.
+Microsoft Azure Storage is designed for cost-effectively storing and retrieving large volumes of data while providing ease of access and durability.
 It offers non-relational data storage including Blob, Table, Queue and Drive storage.
-In this lab, you will learn to use different tools to manage Windows Azure Storage Service.
+In this lab, you will learn to use different tools to manage Microsoft Azure Storage Service.

 <a name="Objectives"></a>
 ### Objectives ###